therealvladbekker/wireguard-windows/README.md

  ![Screenshot](Screenshots/wireguard_activated.jpg)

 ### 6. Share the Wireguard Tunnel interface connection with the primary LAN connection
+**_NOTE:_** Make sure that the this does not change your IP address of the primary network interface.
+(I've seen this add 192.168.137.1 to it)
  ![Screenshot](Screenshots/conn_sharing.jpg)

 ### 7. Restart the computer